Accessibility: Making the Business Case for Employers

 - Improved and expanded recruitment.
 Technology tools often aid in the recruitment of talent, so it’s important to ensure that such tools are accessible.
 First and foremost, an accessible website and online job application system ensures—and clearly communicates—that your company is interested in all qualified people, including those with disabilities.
 It’s an obvious way to expand your applicant pool, allowing more people to get their foot in the “virtual door,” and seek opportunities for advancement once on board.
 Furthermore, in today’s competitive recruitment and hiring environment, it’s increasingly important to consider other communication channels.
 For instance, if your company uses social media to spread the word about employment opportunities, there are steps you can take to make your postings more accessible.

-- Productivity.
-The reality is all employees need technology tools to do their job, from computers to online forms to mobile phones.
-And some accessibility features actually help many people, with and without disabilities, increase their productivity.
+- Employee success.
+All employees need technology tools to do their job, from computers to online forms to mobile phones.
+The flexibility that accessibility features offer also frequently helps people without disabilities too.
 Usability features such as volume control, highly readable screens, open video captioning, and plain language are just a few examples of universal design (UD), an important trend in product development.
-The bottom line is that ensuring all employees have what they need to be as productive as possible simply makes good business sense.
+The bottom line is that ensuring all employees have what they need to be successful simply makes good business sense.
 This principle is at the very heart of the argument for providing accessible workplace technology.

 - Cost-effectiveness compared to assistive technology (AT).
 While AT devices may be necessary for some employees with disabilities, mainstream technologies that work well for everyone without additional AT are usually less expensive overall and easier to manage.
 That’s because they help optimize the productivity of many employees, not just those with specific accommodation needs.